 This unique combination makes her a fantastic resource for all things genetic genealogy, and her course will serve as an excellent foundation.
-Angie will be one of the two experts we have leading our DNA seminar for genealogists on October 27.

 If you're an intermediate and are familiar with GEDMatch - a free website where people can compare autosomal DNA results from a wide variety of testing companies - Angie has a great YouTube tutorial on using the site.
 Click here to watch.